 The term cosmic ray was coined when detectors were developed

 However, common astrophysics usage has come to use EMR

 terminology for such photons, and reserve the term cosmic ray

-for fermions: protons and heavier nuclei.
+for other particles: electrons, protons and heavier nuclei.

 They are theorized to be formed largely by supernovae.

 Cosmic rays are continually arriving, i.e.,

 as the cosmic ray background (CRB), but that phrase is not commonly